matsumaki-Fijo/WiFi-Captive-Portal-Auto-Login-Tool/README.md

 ## How It Works
 The script sends an HTTP POST request directly to the WiFi login portal with the user's credentials, bypassing the need for browser-based login.

-## Notes
-- This tool is intended for personal use on authorized networks only
-- Do not share your credentials publicly